Many factors play a role in causing a divorce. Adultery is often a big one.

-Adultery And Child Custody
+Adultery and Child Custody

-Again, unless you can show that a spouse’s adultery impairs his or her ability as a parent, it may not be allowed to be presented as relevant information in the case at hand.
+Again, you must concretely show a spouse’s adultery impairs his or her ability as a parent.
+If not, it may not be allowed to be presented as relevant information in the case at hand.

 As traumatic and damaging as adultery can be to a marriage, and as great an impact as it can have on the state of the relationship between two people, it may not have a massive effect on your actual divorce proceedings.

 If you demonstrate a definite, causal connection between infidelity and things like financial hardships or parenting ability, the court may take it into consideration.

 If not, it usually winds up having much less of an influence than you might initially expect.